AI Online

 Who Benefits Most from LLM Optimisation

-B2B and SaaS companies benefit because their target customers increasingly use AI platforms for vendor research and comparison.
-When a procurement manager asks Perplexity to compare managed file transfer solutions, being cited in that response is a direct pipeline opportunity.
-Our Coviant Software engagement demonstrates this: a systematic content ecosystem that positions the brand as a cited authority across AI platforms for healthcare IT, HIPAA compliance and managed file transfer queries.
+B2B and SaaS companies benefit because their target customers increasingly use AI platforms for vendor research and comparison before traditional search.
+When a procurement manager asks Perplexity to compare managed file transfer solutions or Copilot to identify HIPAA-compliant data sharing tools, the brands cited in those responses are the ones being evaluated.
+Our work with Coviant Software — building the comprehensive Diplomat MFT content ecosystem that generates AI citations across healthcare IT, HIPAA compliance and managed file transfer queries — demonstrates what systematic LLM Optimisation delivers for B2B technology businesses.

-Professional services firms — solicitors, consultancies, agencies — benefit because AI recommendations carry implicit endorsement.
-When someone asks ChatGPT “What should I look for in a criminal defence solicitor?” and the response references your firm’s expertise, that builds trust before the prospect ever visits your website.
-Our work with Olliers Solicitors applies this principle to criminal defence and motoring law.
+Professional services firms — law firms, consultancies, specialist agencies — benefit because AI recommendations carry implicit endorsement.
+When someone asks ChatGPT what to look for in a criminal defence solicitor and the response references specific expertise, that pre-qualification happens before the prospect visits your website.
+Our work with Olliers Solicitors demonstrates the authority-building approach that drives AI citation for professional services.

 Frequently Asked Questions